-Instructions: (Please type or prin questions.
-If you do not know the answer or a blank.
-You have one year from the date of th form should be signed and dated. question does not apply to you, leave the pace Why do you think you are a victim of housing discrimination?
-Is beause dryon: -ace-color-religion-sex-national origin-familial satus (families with children under 18)- deability?
-To complex new you derived heaving because of your need?
-Were you derived a medgage he because of your religion?
-Or hand allow that magnitude because you have children?
-Your Name Briefly explain why you think your housing rights were denied and circle the factor(s) listed above that you believe apply.
-Your Address City City Bast time to call Your Deptime State Zip Code Who else can we call if we cannot reach you 2) Who do you believe discriminated against you?
-Contact's Name Seat Time to o - J) For example: was it a landlord, owner, bank, real estate agent, broker, company, or organization Identify who you believe discriminated against you.
-Daytime Phone No Evening Phon Contact's Name Best Time to o iere de la constante de la cons Daytime Phone No Evening Phon ie 7 ddmax What happened to you?
-How were you discriminated against?
-For example: were you released an opport rlunity to rent or buy housing?
-Denied a los 7 Told Bal Where did the alleged act of discrimination occur?
-For example: Was it at a realist wit?
+Instructions: (Please type or print) Requestions.
+If you do not know the answer or a questiblank.
+You have one year from the date of the alleform should be signed and dated.
+You have on does not apply to you, leave the space Why do you think you are a victim of housing discrimination?
+Is it because of your. -race -color -religion - sex - national origin - familial status (families with children under 18) - disability?
+For example: were you derived housing because of your race?
+Were you derived a mortgage loan because of your religion?
+Or lurned down for an apprintent because you have children?
+Briefly explain why you think your housing rights were denied and circle the factor(s) listed above that you believe apply.
+The Admiss City State But time to call Who else can we call if w Contacts Name Cayters Proces No. Who do you believe discriminated against you?
+For example: was it a landlard, owner, bank, real extale agent, broker, company, or organization?
+Identify who you believe discriminated against you.
+1 1 1 Evening Phone No Evening Phone No Io rent or buy housing?
+Deniced a loan?
+Told that Treated differently from others seeking housing?
+Address Where did the alleged act of discrimination occur?
+For example: Was it at a rental unit?
 Single family home?
 Public or Assisted Housing?
-A Mobile Home? housing was not available when in fact it was?
-Treated differently from others seek g housing? rioner Did il occur al a bank or other lending institution?
+A Mobile Home?
+Did it occur at a bank or other londing institution?
 Provide the address.
-State briefly what happened. - dfaa () Chy State Zip Carle 5) When did the last act of discrimination occur? / Is the alleged discrimination continuing or ongoing?
+State briefly what happened.
+Address City States 2ty Code When did the last act of discrimination occur?
+Enter the date Is the alleged discrimination continuing or ongoing?
 Yes No